1991–92 NFL playoffs: NFC: Detroit Lions 38, Dallas Cowboys 6

-Early in the second half, Kramer finished an 80-yard drive with a 6-yard touchdown pass to Green.
+Early in the second half, Kramer finished an 80-yard drive with a 9-yard touchdown pass to Green.
 Then linebacker Victor Jones recovered a fumble from Aikman on the Cowboys' 27, leading to Kramer's 7-yard touchdown pass to Moore.
 In the fourth quarter, Lions running back Barry Sanders, who had been held to just 22 rushing yards up to this point, put the finishing touch on Detroit's victory with an electrifying 47-yard touchdown run.

 Green finished the day with eight receptions for 115 yards and two touchdowns.
 Sanders's touchdown would be the only postseason score of his Hall of Fame career.

-In over six decades since the 1957 NFL Championship Game, this remains (as of 2022) the Lions' sole post-season victory, and their only one ever at the Pontiac Silverdome, in which they played 27 seasons.
-With the Silverdome's destruction in 2018, there are now no still-existing stadiums that witnessed an NFL post-season win by Detroit.
+This was the Lions' sole playoff victory between the 1957 NFL Championship Game and a wild-card round victory over the Los Angeles Rams in the 2023-24 NFL playoffs.

+It was the only one ever to occur at the Pontiac Silverdome, where the Lions played from 1975 to 2001.
+The Silverdome's demolition in 2018 started a period where only Kezar Stadium in San Francisco, which still stands in a form much reduced from its time as the 49ers' home field, had played host to a Lions postseason victory; this period ended with the Lions' aforementioned 2023-24 wild card win over the Rams.

 This was the second postseason meeting between the Cowboys and Lions.
 Dallas won the only previous meeting.